-- 1. Potential grantees/partners within the State of Georgia include but is not limited to: local law enforcement agencies, county health departments, high schools (private and public), colleges and universities (private and public), citizen groups, civic organizations, churches and faith-based communities, county councils, mayors, EMS, county agencies, not-for-profit organizations (i.e. Safe Kids of Georgia, MADD, etc. and others). - 2.
+- Potential grantees/partners within the State of Georgia include but is not limited to: local law enforcement agencies, county health departments, high schools (private and public), colleges and universities (private and public), citizen groups, civic organizations, churches and faith-based communities, county councils, mayors, EMS, county agencies, not-for-profit organizations. - 2.
 For FFY 2026, GOHS grant proposals to a single grantee must not be submitted for less than \$10,000 or greater than \$400,000 for this fiscal year for the General Application (GA).
 The grants award for colleges and universities will be based on student population. - 3.
 Law enforcement applications where enforcement is a component should include "enforcement hours" rather than salary and fringe benefits. - 4.
 Full time positions will be evaluated on a case-by-case basis for grants whose budget exceeds \$100,000.
 (Job descriptions must be attached for each personnel position required.) - 5.
 Potential grantee(s) must demonstrate its willingness and ability to accept and implement the planned programs by showing staffing, equipment, office space and other resources that will be dedicated to this effort. - 6.
 Potential grantee(s) must report in the grant application whether or not its organization collects and is willing to disseminate critical data necessary to demonstrate the effectiveness of a before and after project impact.
 Programs planned, implemented and evaluated must be "specific" and focused on the issues of saving lives on the roadways.
 Evaluation tools must measure outcomes and the potential grantees MUST be able to show that crash data was decreased or increased as applicable in all emphasis areas at the end of the grant period.
 All exceptions must be documented and explained.
 Potential grantees will be required to collect and report to GOHS required data on highway safety programs that are supported by this grant to demonstrate the required change. - 7.
 Programs planned should be necessary programs that will reach the goals stated.
 Programs that are "nice," or "feel good," or evaluated by anecdotal comments should not be proposed.
 All evaluation plans must be well documented in the application and approved by GOHS. - 8.
 The cost for developing the proposal, including any travel costs associated with the application is the sole responsibility of the potential grantee.
-GOHS will not provide reimbursement for such costs. - 9.
-GOHS will reimburse awarded grantees based on monthly approved/implemented project activities and expenditures through an Automated Clearing House (ACH) payment. - 10.
-In accordance with the Federal Funding Accountability and Transparency Act (FFATA) recipients of Federal grants and contracts must submit information on sub-grant awards to GOHS prior to implementation.
+GOHS will not provide reimbursement for such costs.

+- 9. GOHS will reimburse awarded grantees based on monthly approved/implemented project activities and expenditures through an Automated Clearing House (ACH) payment.
+The Supplier Change Request form is attached to this RFP and must be submitted to GOHS before we can award any application. - 10.
+In accordance with the Federal Funding Accountability and Transparency Act (FFATA) recipients of Federal grants and contracts must submit information on subgrant awards to GOHS prior to implementation.
 Please contact your agency Accounting Department to obtain the SAM.gov Unique Entity Identifier (UEI) Number and Federal Employment Identification Number (FEIN).
 These numbers will be needed in order to complete the agency information form.
-(Attachment K)
+(Attachment I) - Prospective subrecipients must be eligible to receive Federal funds through SAM.gov. - ➤ GOHS will verify that a potential subrecipient is not suspended, debarred, or otherwise excluded from receiving Federal funds.